Flower35/ZookieWizard/readme_instructions_parser.txt

     float // time in keyframes (animations run at 30 fps)

     floatTriple // new XYZ position
-    floatTriple // new XYZ Euler rotation
+    floatTriple OR floatQuadruple // new XYZ Euler rotation
-    float // new scale
+                                  // or new XYZW Quaternion (more precise) float // new scale

     integer // argument selection: 1 for Scale, 2 for Rotation,